lindleyw/autonav/readme.txt

 * Add background parameter for later support of transparency in PNG images
 * Support display=posts parameter, to display posts instead of pages or attached images.
 * Alternate text and title text for attached images, as set in admin screens, is used.

+= 1.2.7 =
+* Ability to select posts by "tag:x", "author:x", or "category:x" where "x" is
+  a numeric id or text (tag slug, author name, or category name); or a series thereof ("5,7,9" to select posts in category 5, 7, or 9; or "cakes+vanilla" for posts tagged with both cakes and vanilla; see query_posts() in codex for details)
+  Example: [autonav display="posts" postid="tag:7"]